Drinking Alkaline Water: Health Benefits or Just a Hype?

-Estimated Reading Time: 5 minutes
+Estimated Reading Time: 10 minutes

 |We all know that water is the backbone of life!
 But have you ever heard of alkaline water, the latest health trend?

-In 2013, Beyoncé, one of the greatest pop icons of the 21st century, was found drinking alkaline water backstage on her tour "Mrs. Carter Show."
+In 2013, Beyoncé, one of the greatest pop icons of the 21st century, was spotted drinking alkaline water backstage during her tour, "Mrs. Carter Show."
 Not only that, Miranda Kerr, the Australian model, once mentioned in her interview, "I have alkaline water filters in my kitchen sink and shower heads."
-What are the health benefits of alkaline water that are gaining so much attention among elite personalities?
-Moreover, what's the science behind alkaline water?
-Is it safe for human consumption?
-Let's answer all these questions in the following blog.

-The term "alkaline" refers to the basic nature of compounds that score above 7 on the pH scale, typically 8-9.
-Therefore, alkaline water is less acidic than regular tap water, which offers potential health benefits.
+And, due to its different pH from regular water, alkaline water offers potential health benefits (as believed).
 It may alter the body's pH balance, reducing acid reflux.
 Although there is less evidence, alkaline water may treat liver disease and support weight loss.

 Composition of Alkaline Water

-Here are the composition and constituents of alkaline water, which define its higher pH and lower hydrogen concentration:
+Here are the composition and constituents of alkaline water, which define its higher pH and lower hydrogen concentration.

 -

 Natural Alkaline Minerals: Natural alkaline minerals, such as bicarbonate, calcium, magnesium, and potassium, constitute a significant percentage of alkaline water.
+These minerals are examples of alkaline substances that help raise the water's pH level.

 -